zclawr/rpg-sentiment-analysis/README.md

 The word cloud below illustrates the frequency of words from the labeled observations, with common stop words removed as well as proper nouns that relate to Star Wars-specific lingo and characters (i.e. 'Luke', 'Solo', 'Jabba', 'Yoda', 'Han', 'Wookiee', 'Skywalker', 'Chewie', 'Dagobah', 'Hutt', 'Artoo', 'Threepio', 'Vader', 'Lando', 'Leia', 'Jedi', 'Ben', 'Rouge', 'droid', 'Dack').
 ![wordcloud](https://github.com/user-attachments/assets/b413220a-8a45-4331-9240-f61b47f81eda)

+It is worth noting that the vocabulary prevalent, including words like emperor, princess, admiral, fighters, etc. correspond well to the vocabulary of the science fiction / fantasy RPG game world which the model will be used for.

+In terms of scale, each of the emotion categories contain integer values from 0 to 10 inclusive, and the columns are as follows from left to right:

+For a given observation, which is associated to a unique line of dialogue, the columns describe the following:
+## Line:
+Denotes the line number of the associated dialogue when it is spoken in its respective movie

+## Movie:
+Denotes the movie of origin of the associated spoken dialogue

+## Character:
+Denotes the character that delivered the associated line of dialogue

+## Dialogue:
+Contains the actual raw text of the dialogue delivered

 The following 10 columns represent the emotional intensity of the dialogue in terms of the following emotions: Joy, Sadness, Disgust, Fear, Anger, Surprise, Calmness, Confusion, Anxiety, and Lust.
 The emotional intensity is represented by an integer ranging from 0 (not intense at all) to 10 (extremely intense).
 The following bar graph illustrates the distribution of emotions across all observed dialogue by summing the intensity ratings for all dialogues:

 ![dist1](https://github.com/user-attachments/assets/d4859a44-62cf-4042-ad6c-53ce9fdebe38)